fujimyravey/Solovieva-diploma-PL-project/README.md

-# Polar low pressure regression and Sentinel-3 SLSTR scene viewer
+# Polar low characteristics regression and Sentinel-3 SLSTR scene viewer

 This repository contains notebooks and project files prepared for a diploma project on polar lows.